-We expect to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through preclinical and clinical development, seek regulatory approval and pursue commercialization of any approved product candidates and we will continue to incur additional costs associated with operating as a public company, including our transition from emerging growth company and smaller reporting company status at December 31, 2021.
+We expect to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through preclinical and clinical development, seek regulatory approval and pursue commercialization of any approved product candidates and we will continue to incur additional costs associated with operating as a public company.
 We expect that our research and development and general and administrative costs will increase in connection with our planned research and development activities.

-Beginning in 2022, the Tax Cuts and Jobs Act of 2017 eliminates the option to deduct US-based research and development expenditures currently and requires taxpayers to amortize them over five years pursuant to Internal Revenue Code Section 174.
+Beginning in 2022, the Tax Cuts and Jobs Act of 2017 eliminates the option to deduct U.S.-based research and development expenditures in the current fiscal year and requires taxpayers to amortize them over five years pursuant to Internal Revenue Code Section 174.
 Absent a change in law, this provision is expected to increase our 2022 cash payments of income taxes significantly as compared to 2021.
 Although Congress is considering legislation that would defer the amortization requirement to later years, we have no assurance that the provision will be repealed or otherwise modified.
 If the requirement is not modified, it will materially reduce our cash flows beginning in 2022.
 Changes in our tax provisions or an increase in our tax liabilities, whether due to changes in applicable laws and regulations or our interpretation or application thereof, could have a material adverse effect on our financial position, results of operations and/or cash flows.

-As of March 31, 2022, our cash and cash equivalents and marketable securities on hand was \$311.7 million.
-We believe that our existing cash and cash equivalents and marketable securities on hand will be sufficient to fund our anticipated operating and capital expenditure requirements into 2024.
+As of September 30, 2022, our cash and cash equivalents and marketable securities on hand was \$370.4 million.
+We believe that our existing cash and cash equivalents and marketable securities on hand will be sufficient to fund our anticipated operating and capital expenditure requirements into 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our capital resources sooner than we expect.
 If we receive regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing, and distribution, depending on where we choose to commercialize.
 We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.